mjcramer/aws-cloudwatch-metrics-to-amp/README.md

 **Lambda Function**: Processes metric streams and forwards them to Amazon Managed Prometheus.
 **Amazon Managed Prometheus**: Stores and visualizes metrics for observability and analysis.

-## Modules
-The project is broken into the following modular components for reusability:
-[DynamoDB Module](./dynamodb_module): Deploys a DynamoDB table for metric storage.
-[CloudWatch Metric Stream Module](./cloudwatch_metric_stream_module): Configures a CloudWatch Metric Stream to send metrics to Firehose.
-[Kinesis Firehose Module](./kinesis_firehose_module): Sets up a Firehose stream for metrics data.
-[S3 Module](./s3_module): Creates an S3 bucket to store the metrics.
-[Lambda Module](./lambda_module): Deploys a Lambda function to process metrics and send them to Prometheus.
-[Prometheus Module](./prometheus_module): Provisions an Amazon Managed Prometheus workspace.